 In the present method, the tree, particle box multipole moments, and box-wise interaction lists are created on the CPU, and the far-field box-particle and near-field particle-particle interactions are sent to the GPU in separate kernels.
-Note that, of the previous efforts, one ported only the particle-particle interactions to the GPU; the GRAPE methods recast the box-particle interactions as particle-particle interactions; another used a monopole method for far-field interactions; and only one attempted to port every stage of the fast multipole method.
+Note that, of the previous efforts, one ported only the particle-particle interactions to the GPU;22 the GRAPE methods^{12,13} recast the box-particle interactions as particle-particle interactions; another used a monopole method for far-field interactions;20 and only one attempted to port every stage of the fast multipole method.23

 To make an algorithm more data-parallel-and thus more amenable to the current range of GPU hardware-the same operations must be performed on large numbers of elements, and the architecture of the underlying hardware may dictate the optimum number of elements in these blocks.
 The VAMSplit k-d tree construction method is selected to most efficiently map the velocity-finding computation to data-parallel GPU hardware.
-In this method all boxes but one have exactly the same number of particles, thus the bucket size $N_b$ can be set to match the underlying hardware.
-In the case of the 8800 GTX, the documentation suggests creating threads in multiples of 32. $N_b$ is set to 64 to force two sets of 32 threads to be active on each PE (swapping between these sets helps hide costly main GPU memory latency).
+In this method all boxes but one have exactly the same number of particles, thus the bucket size N_b can be set to match the underlying hardware.
+In the case of the 8800 GTX, the documentation30 suggests creating threads in multiples of 32.
+N_b is set to 64 to force two sets of 32 threads to be active on each PE (swapping between these sets helps hide costly main GPU memory latency).

 Before the particle-particle influences are calculated, all particles are placed in GPU main memory in the order that their parent boxes appear in the tree.
 Source and target particles are stored in separate arrays, even though in normal use, each source particle is also a target.
 The method creates one thread per target particle, 64 threads per thread block (because there are 64 particles in each tree box), and one thread block for each leaf box in the tree.
 The box index for each particle/thread is calculated from the particle's index using integer division, and is then used to reference the appropriate precomputed interaction list for that box.
-This interaction list consists of integer indexes of source boxes whose influence on the target box's particles must be calculated.
-Each source box's particles are read into the PE's fast shared memory, 64 particles at a time (as in the GPU-direct method), and all threads in the thread block iterate through that chunk of data simultaneously.
+This interaction list consists of integer indexes of source boxes whose influence on the target box's particles at a time (as in the GPU-direct method), and all threads in the thread block iterate through that chunk of data simultaneously.
 Each thread contains a running sum of its particle's velocity and nine-component velocity gradient tensor, which it writes to main GPU memory when the interaction list is exhausted.